cdapio/cdap-e2e-tests/README.md

 **Configuration Details required for Setup:**

-1. Create a maven profile in the main project for which e2e tests are required, with a dependency of the framework artifact, along with your Runner file inside the failsafe plugin.
+1. Create a maven profile in the main project for which e2e tests are required, with a dependency of e2e test  framework artifact, along with your Runner file inside the failsafe plugin.

 NOTE: All the properties/ actions/ locators which are common to plugins, need to be or will be present in the framework code.
 Plugin specific properties/ actions/ locators should reside in the main project module (for eg: google-cloud).